pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 Comments typically follow the pattern `<!-- |CORRECT-WORD| is preferred. -->`.
 1. Review any comments that have appeared within your text.
 These comments suggest changes that might be necessary to meet [IX Standards](https://confluence.eng.vmware.com/display/public/IXCS/IX+Content+Standards).
 1. Make your changes.
 1. Delete any leftover Style Checker comments by opening Find and Replace, enabling regex for Find, and searching for `<!-- .* -->`.
 This targets all HTML comments in the topic.
+Play it safe: go one by one instead of using Replace All.

 ## Update Style Checker for Atom